AlexandreGrego1/FinalVersion20-10-20/README.md

 Content:
 - Part of this content is from my resume project lecture adapt for my real details;
 - Part of the text of this website is from my resume project;
-- The rest of the website is created by the developer of this project, Alexandre Gregorio
+- The rest of the website is created by the developer of this project, Alexandre Gregorio.

 Media:
-- The background photo on the home page came from an open library <a href="https://unsplash.com/photos/iacpoKgpBAM" target="_blank">Unplash</a>
+- The background photo on the home page came from an open library <a href="https://unsplash.com/photos/iacpoKgpBAM" target="_blank">Unplash</a>.
 - Profile image is from the developer of this project, Alexandre Gregorio.

 Acknowledgements:
-- I received inspiration for this project from <a href="https://scrimba.com/" target="_blank">Scrimba</a>
+- I received inspiration for this project from <a href="https://scrimba.com/" target="_blank">Scrimba</a>.